The definition of fraud is - 'abuse of position, or false representation, or prejudicing someone's rights for personal gain'.

 - Fraud by false representation

 - Fraud by abuse of position

 - Possession of articles for use in fraud

 - Making or supplying articles for use in frauds

 - Participation by sole trader in fraudulent business

 - Penalty obtaining services dishonestly

-- Fraud has a negative impact on individuals, organisations, businesses and communities.
+- It has a negative impact on individuals, organisations, businesses and communities.

-- Fraud costs every UK adult member of the population £765 per year on average – both through direct impacts of frauds and recovered indirectly through taxation and the increased costs of products and services.
+- Fraud costs everyone – both through direct impact and indirectly through taxation and increased cost of products and services.